 Veterans health benefits

 While in the VA program, you don't need Part D. If you lose drug coverage, you won't receive a late penalty if you enroll in a Part D drug plan within two months.
-Part D might be worth having if you qualify for Extra Help.
+However, Part D might be worth having if you qualify for the federal Extra Help program, which significantly reduces out-of-pocket costs for prescriptions.
 (See the VA's guidance for veterans eligible for Medicare.)

 Military retiree health benefits